What Is a Retail Display?

 Table Displays

 Table Displays are designed to create a visual focus and are popular in boutique or luxury settings.
-Perfect for items like jewelry, candles, or curated gift sets, they usually involve wooden or cube-style tables with layered product arrangements.
+Perfect for items like jewelry, candles, or curated gift sets, these displays typically feature wooden or cube-style tables with carefully layered product arrangements.

 Table display